-As soon as 'PR' is indicated on the topside panel, push the () pad to start Pump 1 in low speed, then again to switch to high speed to facilitate priming.
+As soon as 'PR' is indicated on the topside panel, push the panel panel panel panel panel to start Pump 1 in low speed, then again to switch to high speed to facilitate priming.
 See FILLING, CHECKING AND STARTING YOUR HOT TUB for complete instructions on pump priming.